Ankr-network/ankr-docs/pages/staking/delegated-staking/gnosis/faq.md

 ### Must rewards be claimed from the Ankr website, or will they be automatically sent to the supplying wallet?

 Rewards must be claimed from the [Ankr website](https://www.ankr.com/staking/dashboard/) after the Ethereum Shangai upgrade in \~Q2/Q3 2023.

+### Does Ankr charge for the service?

+Ankr charges for the staking service — 10% of your staking rewards.